 As a Professional Matchmaker, I have gotten asked how to make someone fall in love with you.
 I have interviewed over 3000 singles and helped over 500 people on their journey to finding love.
-We’ve been taught that falling in love is a matter of chance; but what if it’s simply a set of optimal circumstances which, when put together, as in the right place and the right time someone will fall in love with you?
+Some people actually think I can show them how to make someone fall in love.
+Could it be that it’s simply a set of optimal circumstances which, when put together, as in the right place and the right time someone will fall in love with you?
 Can you fall in love more than once over your lifetime or is there really only one soul mate?
 Okay, so there’s no way to manufacture love, but maybe there are ways to increase the chances of someone you’re interested in falling for you.

 1. Share the person’s passions